PhoenixTMB/Analysis-of-Crime-within-London/README.md

     <img src="https://github.com/PhoenixTMB/Analysis-of-Crime-within-London/blob/main/Images\Other_Plots\Centricity\crimes_travel_zone_graph.jpeg" width = 800 height = 700>
  </p>

  As we can see there is actually no clear relationship found on this graph however, one confounding factor could be the relationship between population and centricity.
-Central areas such as City of London and City of Westminster have lower populations and we would expect them to have lower crime rate.
+Central areas such as City of London and City of Westminster have lower populations and therefore we would expect them to have a higher crime rate.
 However, if we were to look to crime rate as opposed to number of crimes, the data would likely tell a different story and this is an area for further exploration.

  ### Scatter Plots